Published 16 Dec 2020

 Good digital marketing candidates will be able to:

-This question helps you to find candidates who are a cultural fit for your team.
+This question helps you to find candidates who are a cultural fit for your marketing team.

 Candidates from young startups would typically have set up the tools or workflows for the marketing channels they cover.
 For those from larger companies, ask them what workflows they have with their vendors that they managed to establish successfully.
 Good candidates would have a lot of experience solving the challenges they face in executing strategies in each channel, and would have stories to share of how they tested out systems, workflows or tools to help them.